pamelgh/Rockseat-Javascript-course/README.md

-# This repository contains the exercises of this course.
+# This repository contains the exercises of the course.
 (Starter Javascript)